Learning the CONN Toolbox

 Fee Schedule is as follows:

-Paying Registration Fee (after registering) To make a payment, click right here.
+Paying Registration Fee (after registering) To make a payment, click here.

-The preferred method of payment is via credit card, by clicking above.
+The preferred method of payment is via credit card.

 NOTES about payment via credit card: